TheFallenUSER/Edge-PDF-Standalone-Reader/README.md

 Apparently, the compiled `.exe` gets flagged by some antivirus software, which is why there is an option to reproduce the executable file yourself.

-^ The latest update should help with some detections.
+^ The latest update should help with some (NOT ALL) detections.
 The files are now extracted to %temp%.

+^^Here's a good alternative in case this bothers you or makes you suspicious: [try it!](https://github.com/aarushsonker/Edge-PDF-Standalone)

 ## Contribute